-Loeb Smith: Cayman Islands enhances its commitment to global transparency
+Loeb Smith: Cayman Islands enhances its commitment

 The Cayman Islands Government has issued The Confidential Information Disclosure Bill, 2016 ("Confidentiality Bill") which, once it comes into force will bring into effect a fundamental overhaul of confidentiality laws in the Cayman Islands.